Have you ever heard of the name “barramundi”?

 How to cook (using a grill pan or frying pan)

-- Heat a frying pan over medium heat and lightly coat with olive oil.
+- First, heat a frying pan over medium heat and lightly coat it with olive oil.

-- Place the fish skin-side down, press lightly with a spatula to flatten, and fry until the skin is crispy.
+- Next, place the fish skin-side down in the pan.
+Press it down lightly with a spatula to flatten it, then cook until the skin is crispy.

 - Approximate cooking time: 4-5 minutes for the skin side, 3-4 minutes for the flesh side.